Sofia Grönberg-Whitmore: Professional career

 Grönberg-Whitmore turned professional in 1988 and joined the Ladies European Tour.
 She won the 1988 IBM Ladies Open, a Swedish Golf Tour event that was added to the LET schedule two years later.

 In early 1989, Grönberg-Whitmore played on the Ladies Asian Golf Tour, where she won the Indonesia Ladies Open and that season's Order of Merit.
 Back in Europe, she won the LET season opener, the Rome Classic, in April.
 At the end of the year, she was named Swedish Golfer of the Year.

 Over the next decade, her best results were runner-up finishes at the La Manga Spanish Open and the Sens Ladies' Dutch Open, both in 1994.
 She returned to her winning ways in 1999.
 After triumphing both in the Air France Madame Biarritz Open and the inaugural Cantor Fitzgerald Laura Davies Invitational at Brocket Hall, she moved to fifth place on the LET Order of Merit and sixth spot on the European Solheim Cup ranking.

+Awards, honors

+In 1988, she received Elit Sign number 86 by the Swedish Golf Federation on the basis of national team appearances and national championship performances.

+She was named as the Swedish Golfer of the Year, male or female, professional or amateur, for the 1989 season.

+In 2017, she was awarded honorary member of the PGA of Sweden.